 - Exercise your parental rights.
-Make sure you exercise your parental rights, especially if you've been granted visitation rights with your child.
+Ensure you exercise your parental rights, especially once granted visitation rights with your child.
 Spend as much time with them as you can.
 If you aren't even exercising the time you have now, the court will not give you more if you try to modify child custody.

 - Support your co-parent's relationship with your child.
-Sadly, we have seen parents try to sabotage their child's relationship with the other parent in an effort to win custody.
-This is not the right way to go about it and will result badly if the courts uncover your actions.
-Respect your co-parent's time and encourage a healthy relationship between them and your child.
+Sadly, we have seen parents try to sabotage their child's relationship with the other parent to win custody.
+This strategy is not the right way to go about it and will result badly if the courts uncover your actions.
+Instead, respect your co-parent's time and encourage a healthy relationship between them and your child.
 In the end, it is in their best interest to have a relationship with both parents.

 - Make a good impression in court.
-Child custody disputes are adversarial in nature, and one of the hardest things to do in a battle is to remain level-headed.
+Child custody disputes are adversarial, and one of the hardest things to do in a battle is to remain level-headed.
 Do everything you can to present yourself as a competent, involved, and loving parent.
 You should arrive on time, dress appropriately, and demonstrate proper courtroom etiquette in front of the judge.
 If you can't even keep it together when a judge or mediator is watching, it could show that you are not likely to stay calm when you are alone with your child.

 Hire an Experienced San Francisco Child Custody Attorney

 You do not have to go through this journey alone.
-As seasoned child custody lawyers, we understand how emotionally devastating this process can be.
-We always strive to formulate a parenting plan that meets our clients' needs and those of their children.
-Whether you are looking to reach an agreement with your co-parent or need a knowledgeable attorney to fight for you, Fenchel Family Law is here for you.
+As seasoned lawyers, we understand how emotionally devastating this process can be.
+However, we always strive to formulate a parenting plan that meets our clients' needs and their children.
+Whether you are looking to reach an agreement with your co-parent or need a knowledgeable attorney to fight for you, Fenchel Family Law PC is here for you.